 Cost: Faculty and researchers can purchase nodes by the core-hour

 HPC is a ‘condominium’ high performance computational cluster and associated high performance storage system available to all UCI research groups, staff, and students.
 It consists of equipment and software provided by the RCIC as well as individual research group contributions from HPC Partners.

 UCI's virtual computer lab offers the ability to run specialized instructional/classroom software within an internet browser.
 Software include programs such as Anaconda/Python, ArcGIS, Stata, SPSS, and more.

-UCI’s Office of Information Technology (OIT) provides web hosting services to the UC Irvine campus.
-This includes free basic WordPress blog, free faculty website hosting, and free Google Sites.
+UCI’s Office of Information Technology (OIT) provides basic web hosting services to the UC Irvine campus with Wordpress.

 Based on the LAMP stack, OIT UNIX web servers offer the combination of Linux, Apache, MySQL, Perl, PHP, and Python.
 Subscribers are given 10 GB of storage space and shell access to the web server via SSH to publish content for their website.
 OIT provides server maintenance, system administration, filesystem backups, and web server configuration.
 Additional services will be offered either as a standard hourly rate or a flat monthly charge depending on the nature of the services being requested.